- You can buy a decent fat bike for less than $1000, but you’ll make a few compromises here and there.

 – Uncomfortable seat

-Priced to compete with the Mongoose Argus, the Juneau weighs less than 20 pounds, yet it stands up to all types of riding challenges, and since it has been test-driven by riders between 5-feet; 4-inches and 6-feet; 2-inches tall, you are likely to get a good fit.
-Engineered to be a comfortable and nimble ride, the Juneau’s hydro-formed tubing adds to the sleek look and responsiveness.
+Priced to compete with the Mongoose Argus, the Juneau weighs less than 20 pounds, yet it stands up to all types of riding challenges, and since riders between 5 feet have test-driven it; 4-inches and 6 feet; 2-inches tall, you are likely to get a good fit.
+Engineered to be a comfortable and elegant ride, Juneau’s hydro-formed tubing adds to the sleek look and responsiveness.

 Read more: Mongoose Dolomite Review – Is It Worth It?

 Expect precise gear changes courtesy of 16-speed Shimano shifters and drivetrain.
-The Juneau’s rigid suspension system and front and rear brakes won’t disappoint since they are also adroit at assisting with speed control.
+The Juneau’s rigid suspension system and front and rear brakes won’t disappoint since they also assist with speed control.
 Fat bike fans respect the 26×4-inch all-terrain fat tires mounted on 3-inch-wide drilled alloy rims.
-If you’re a brand fan and can’t get your hands on an Argus due to depleted stock issues, settling for the Juneau instead won’t be a hardship.
+Settling for the Juneau won’t be a hardship if you’re a brand fan and can’t get your hands on an Argus due to depleted stock issues.

 -Amazing look, Great Parts-